okta/terraform-provider-okta/website/docs/r/template_email.html.markdown

 ## Import

-An Okta Email Template can be imported via the Okta ID.
+An Okta Email Template can be imported via the template type.

 ```
-$ terraform import okta_template_email.example <template id>
+$ terraform import okta_template_email.example <template type>
 ```